A Rape on Campus: In popular culture

 Street artist Sabo papered Hollywood with posters styled like a Rolling Stone cover featuring the headline "Rape Fantasies and Why We Perpetuate Them".
 The poster featured an image of Lena Dunham, whose own allegations of rape had recently come under scrutiny, and included a sidebar reference to "A Rape on Campus" that read "Our UVA Rape Apology: Ooops, we did it AGAIN!!!"

 Law & Order: SVU featured an episode titled "Devastating Story" in its 16th season whose plot was based on the UVA case.
 It features a fictional character named Heather Manning who was based on Jackie.
 In the episode, Heather fabricates a gang rape at a fraternity.

-In May 2022, an off-Broadway play adapted from the UVA case and resulting legal battles titled Retraction premiered in New York City at Theatre Four at Theatre Row.
+In May 2022, an off-Broadway play adapted from the UVA article and resulting legal battles titled Retraction premiered in New York City at Theatre Row.
+In January 2026, Retraction opened off-Broadway at the Sheen Center.